moveit/moveit.ros.org/install/source/index.markdown

     sudo apt-get install ccache

 For other OS, consult the package manager or software store and search for `ccache`.
+Refer to the [ccache website](https://ccache.dev) for more information on downloading and installation.

 ### Setup

-To use `ccache` it must be explicitly configured as just installing the `ccache` package is not enough.
-To automatically use `ccache` with all GCC compilations add the `/usr/lib/ccache` directory to your `PATH` before the regular GCC compiler.
-When setup this way, `ccache` is used automatically.
-For shells other than bash and systems other than Debian or Ubuntu you may need to substitute different commands.
+To use `ccache` it must be explicitly configured - just installing the package is not enough.
+To automatically use `ccache` with all supported compilers prepend the `/usr/lib/ccache` directory to your `PATH` (for systems other than Debian or Ubuntu this directory may vary).
+It is easy to enable `ccache` on startup in `bash`.
+For other shells or systems adapt the commands appropriately.

     echo 'export PATH=/usr/lib/ccache:$PATH' >> $HOME/.bashrc
     source $HOME/.bashrc

-To use caching just for specific projects, set the CC and CXX environment variables before invoking `make`, `cmake`, `catkin_make` or `catkin build`.
+To use caching for specific projects only, set the `CC` and `CXX` environment variables to a compiler proxy listed in `/usr/lib/ccache` before invoking `make`, `cmake`, `catkin_make` or `catkin build`.

 ### Using ccache

-`ccache` uses the filesystem to cache objects.
-The default maximum cache size on Debian and Ubuntu is 5 GB, but the full space is not necessarily used.
-`ccache` **only uses the space it needs**, so if there are no files in the cache, it will not take up any space.
-Changing the max cache size is easy.

-    ccache --max-size=SIZE

-The following can be used to see statistics like hit ratio and the current cashe size.
+If setup, `ccache` is used automatically.

+To view the statistics on hit ratios and cache usage use the command below.

     ccache --show-stats

-**Note:** `ccache` can only cache compiler output if the compiler actually outputs something.
-If a Catkin workspace has already been built, enabling ccache and rebuilding the workspace will not result in any caching.
+**Note:** `ccache` can only cache compiler output if the compiler is actually triggered.
+If a `catkin` workspace has already been built, enabling `ccache` and rebuilding the workspace will not result in any caching.
-To seed `ccache`, clean out the *build* and *devel* spaces of the workspace and start a new build.
-This can be done by either removeing them manually (`rm -rf build devel`) or with `catkin_tools` (`catkin clean -y`).
+To seed `ccache`, clean out the *build* and *devel* spaces of the workspace and start from scratch.
+This can be done by either removing them manually (`rm -rf build devel`) or with `catkin_tools` (`catkin clean -y`).

 Refer to the [ccache website](https://ccache.dev) for more information on how `ccache` works, controlling when the cache is used, changing `ccache`'s configuration, and retrieving statistics.